Aimée R. Kreimer, Ph.D.

 Mónica S. Sierra, Ph.D., Staff Scientist

-Jaimie Z. Shing, Ph.D., M.P.H., Postdoctoral Fellow
+Jaimie Z. Shing, Ph.D., M.P.H., Staff Scientist

 HPV-associated Cervical Cancer

-Dr. Kreimer is the principal investigator of the Costa Rica HPV Vaccine Trial long-term follow-up study (CVT LTFU), a study that started as a randomized controlled trial of the bivalent HPV vaccine, in collaboration with Agencia Costarricense de Investigaciones Biomédicas (ACIB), and transitioned to an epidemiologic cohort study for the long-term follow-up phase.
+Dr. Kreimer leads the Costa Rica HPV Vaccine Trial (CVT) long-term follow-up study, a study that started as a randomized controlled trial to evaluate the efficacy and safety of the bivalent HPV vaccine prior to its licensure, in collaboration with Agencia Costarricense de Investigaciones Biomédicas–Fundación INCIENSA (ACIB-FUNIN), and transitioned to an epidemiologic cohort study for the long-term follow-up phase.
 Using data from this study, Dr. Kreimer and colleagues were the first to demonstrate that the vaccine efficacy against incident persistent HPV 16/18 infection was comparably high among women who received three, two, or even a single dose of vaccine four years after HPV vaccination.
-They continue to evaluate this question and recently updated their findings to show that a single dose continues to provide robust protection a decade after HPV vaccination.
-Her team has also documented that the bivalent vaccine strongly protects against HPV infections at essentially all non-cervical anatomic sites where HPV causes cancer in a woman (i.e., the anus, vulva, and oral region) and that the level of protection was comparably high to that observed at the cervix among the same women.
-The CVT field effort is ongoing; a subset of women is expected to be followed for a median of 20 years following the initial vaccination.
-While the data on single-dose protection of the bivalent HPV are compelling, their post-hoc nature make the data inadequate to justify a formal change in current multi-dose HPV vaccine recommendations.
-Dr. Kreimer and her team developed additional trials to formally evaluate the efficacy, immune response, and potential public health impact of a single-dose strategy.
+They continued to evaluate this question and showed that a single dose continues to provide robust protection a decade after HPV vaccination.
+The investigation team has also documented that the bivalent vaccine strongly protects against HPV infections at essentially all non-cervical anatomic sites where HPV causes cancer in women (i.e., the anus, vulva, and oral region), and that the level of protection was comparably high to that observed at the cervix among the same women.
+The CVT field effort is ongoing; a subset of women is expected to be followed for a median of 20 years following the initial vaccination to document the durability of single- and multi-dose HPV vaccination.

 Press Contacts